padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-So far so good, but we also need to remove the callback before_save :encrypt_confirmation_code, :if => :registered?
-and we need also to transfer this logic:
+We also need to remove the callback `before_save :encrypt_confirmation_code, :if => :registered?` and we need also to transfer this logic:

 ```ruby